torokpe/Data_engineering_1/Term1/README.md

 This relational structure enables rich data queries and analysis, allowing me to uncover patterns and insights related to driver performance, constructor success, and race outcomes.
 By analyzing this data, I aim to highlight the importance of data-driven decisions in the fast-paced and highly competitive world of Formula 1.

 This description ties in your interest in F1 with a detailed explanation of the dataset structure and its relationships.
 Let me know if you’d like to tweak anything!

+# Example headings

+## Sample Section

+## This'll  be a _Helpful_ Section About the Greek Letter Θ!
+A heading containing characters not allowed in fragments, UTF-8 characters, two consecutive spaces between the first and second words, and formatting.

+## This heading is not unique in the file

+TEXT 1

+## This heading is not unique in the file

+TEXT 2

+# Links to the example headings above

+Link to the sample section: [Link Text](#sample-section).

+Link to the helpful section: [Link Text](#thisll--be-a-helpful-section-about-the-greek-letter-Θ).

+Link to the first non-unique section: [Link Text](#this-heading-is-not-unique-in-the-file).

+Link to the second non-unique section: [Link Text](#this-heading-is-not-unique-in-the-file-1).

 ### 2.3 Variables